davidmoed/Fetch/README.md

 To use it, download the repository, and install Node and NPM on your CLI.
 First run npm install in the local directory.
 After simply type $fetch [website url] [folder to output] and optionally [number of pictures to download] [-bg].

+Some website will not allow you to scrape their images without proper permissions.
+This tool doesn't handle those yet.

 Sample usage:

 ### full usage